chapmanb/cloudbiolinux/README.rst

-CloudBioLinux is a build and deployment system which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, freshly installed PC, or in the Cloud.
-By default CloudBioLinux includes a large suite of tools installed through the default distribution installer, native installers, and libraries for Perl, R, Python, Java and Ruby.
+CloudBioLinux is a build and deployment system which installs an easily customizable selection of bioinformatics and machine learning libraries on a linux container, bare virtual machine (VM) image, freshly installed PC, or in the cloud.
+CloudBioLinux is a curated and community developed set of instructions for tools provided by operating system packages (debs and RPMs), external packaging efforts (`homebrew-science <https://github.com/Homebrew/homebrew-science>`_) and language specific library installers (Python, R, Perl and Ruby).

 CloudBioLinux included software packages are fully customizable.
 In addition to the default configuration, we support custom configuration